 These impactful conversation starters will get your kids thinking and learning.

-I know that we aren’t always able to get everyone around the dinner table at the same time every night, but even just one or two nights a week make a huge difference.
-I’ve spoken with so many mamas who have revealed to me that one of the best outcomes of being quarantined due to COVID-19 is the fact that their family has all been together at meal time.
-It’s time to use that time together for more than just connecting with one another, this is where we need to start age appropriate conversations with our kids to make sure they groww to be inclusive children.
+I know that we aren’t always able to get everyone around the dinner table at the same time every night, but even just one or two nights a week makes a huge difference.
+I’ve spoken with so many mamas who have revealed to me that one of the best outcomes of being quarantined due to COVID-19 is the fact that their family has all been together at mealtime.
+It’s time to use that time together for more than just connecting with one another, this is where we need to start age-appropriate conversations with our kids to make sure they grow to be inclusive children.

 RELATED: Why Raising Kids Not to See Color Is Problematic